roy4ik/currency-exchange-monitor/README.md

 -KafkaMQ
 -Docker

+Prerequisites:
-To run this make sure you have docker installed (https://www.docker.com/products/docker-desktop)
+-To run this make sure you have docker installed (https://www.docker.com/products/docker-desktop)

-run: docker-compose up
+-Create a .txt file for your mongo password and update the paths in the config, this should only contain one line: <password>

+-Create a .txt file for your mongo user and  update the paths in the config this should only contain one line: <user>

+Run:
+'docker-compose up' in terminal